 But which card to choose?
 CardHub compared more than 1,000 credit card offers (some of which originate from advertising partners) in order to answer that very question.
 What resulted is the following list of the best credit cards for back-to-school shopping, which, perhaps surprisingly, includes a number of small business offers since they are particularly adept at saving entrepreneurial parents money on office (aka school) supplies.

-This card offers 1% cash back on all purchases, 1% cash back on the amount of your monthly bill payments, and a 0% intro rate on new purchases for the first 15 months.
+This card offers 1% cash back on all purchases, 1% cash back on the amount of your monthly bill payments, and a 0% intro rate on new balance transfers for the first 18 months.
 It does not charge an annual fee, but it does have a 3% balance transfer fee.
 You will need good credit to get approved for this offer.

 Last but not least, people with fair credit should instead consider the QuicksilverOne Card, which too offers 1.5% cash back and charges a $39 annual fee.

 This store card saves you 5% on every purchase made at the superstore, in addition to offers free shipping for online purchases and extends your window for returns by 30 days.
 Plus, there’s no annual fee.

 Like the Target REDcard, this store card saves you 5% on in-store and online purchases in addition to scoring you free shipping on orders over $14.99.
 It does not charge an annual fee.